Whomstt/Blindfold-Application/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.3.

+## Description

+Blindfold is a full-stack dating web application developed using Angular for the frontend and NodeJS for the backend.
+The platform enables users to create profiles, authenticate securely, and connect with others through a real-time messaging system.
+Designed with user experience and privacy in mind, Blindfold offers an intuitive interface to help people discover and build meaningful relationships based on shared interests.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.